yesolakweon/yesolakweon.github.io/_pages/data.md

 As the first project to use these data, [Josh Ryan](https://joshmryan.github.io/) (USU) and I examine the effects of electoral rules on legislative behavior of female and male lawmakers.

+* Please feel free to contact me if you are interested in the data.